“We all believe we know how to make an omelet, of course, but many people have never eaten a truly good one.”

 “As soon as the liquid egg at the surface starts to thicken, I shake the handle of the pan to make sure that the omelet slides around and isn’t stuck, while the egg on top is not completely set.
 At that point I slide it out of the pan onto a lukewarm serving platter.
 I fold it over as it slide out and serve it immediately.
 An omelet can never be kept waiting, not even for a second or two.
 It’s the guests who have to wait.
 Also, one must not cook it over full heat or it might stick to the pan, which would render it inedible.”

 to slide out of the pan and be folded onto a platter

 “This is the formula for a plain omelet to which one can add various ingredients, which will bring great variety to this simple, but very delicate and always delicious dish.
-You can serve it with a variety of sauces and include with the eggs leftover meats, such as stewed veal, which will be completely transformed.”Yesterday I made my omelet with just 4 eggs, adjusting the amount of milk, salt, and butter proportionately, and with Emmental cheese and button mushrooms.
+You can serve it with a variety of sauces and include with the eggs leftover meats, such as stewed veal, which will be completely transformed.”Yesterday I made my omelet with just 4 eggs, adjusting the amount of water (not milk), salt, and butter proportionately, and with Emmental cheese and button mushrooms.
 Mix the cheese in with the beaten eggs and use the mushrooms, cooked separately in butter and a little white wine, as a filling — fold the omelet over them in the pan or as you slide it out.

 I'm not sure that the omelet was supposed to be so brown, but that's the way it came out.
 And it tasted great, with French-fried potatoes and a green salad.